Mayerthorpe tragedy: Property search

-Having confirmed that Roszko was not present, the Mounties began the search of the quonset.
-The initial focus was on the search and seizure of the marijuana plants and equipment, conducted by a special "Green Team" from the RCMP "K" Division in Edmonton.
-According to documents obtained by the CBC's The Fifth Estate in a court case to have the search warrants made public, police seized seven growing marijuana plants, and 88 harvested plants from the residence, plus a further 192 growing marijuana plants along with growing equipment from the quonset.
+Having confirmed that Roszko was not there, the Mounties began searching the quonset.
+The initial focus was on the search and seizure of the marijuana plants and equipment, conducted by a special Green Team from the RCMP "K" Division in Edmonton.
+According to documents obtained by the CBC's The Fifth Estate via a court case, police seized seven living and 88 harvested marijuana plants from the residence, plus a further 192 living plants along with growing equipment from the quonset.
 The marijuana search concluded around 3:00 am on March 3, 2005.

-All but two Mounties left at that point, with the expectation that an RCMP team which specialised in stolen vehicle searches would arrive in the morning.
+All but two Mounties left at that point, with the expectation that an RCMP team specialising in stolen vehicle searches would arrive in the morning.
 Constables Anthony Gordon and Leo Johnston remained on the scene until the morning, with no signs of any trouble.
-As a security measure during the night, the Mounties had parked several marked police vehicles prominently in the farmyard with their lights on.
+As a security measure during the night, the Mounties parked several marked police vehicles prominently in the farmyard with their lights on.
 They also left the vehicle doors and man-door of the quonset wide open, with bright halogen lights on inside.
 The lights were also left on in the dwelling.
 The purpose was to make it clear that the Mounties were on the scene and investigating, and to deter unauthorised entry.